tinyops-ru/zabbix-lld-ws/README.md

 ## How it works

-1. WSZL gets items from Zabbix API and filters by mask
+1. WSZL gets items from Zabbix API by mask
-2. Check each item:
-    1. Check web scenario item availability, creates if doesn't exist.
-Creates trigger.
+2. Creates missing web scenarios and triggers

 ## Getting started